 14. It is possible to evaluate and improve EDR efforts.
 It is unlikely, however, that consistent quantitative measures of benefits and costs will be central to such assessments.
 Rather, in-depth, case-by-case analyses – before, during, and after each effort- undertaken by independent evaluators are required.
 These tend to focus on the satisfaction of the parties relative to their pre-defined BATNAs along with their sense of how the process “worked” given the alternative ways of handling the situation that were available.

 15. Parties involved in EDR should consult legal counsel.
 Court-connected EDR will undoubtedly involve parties and their lawyers throughout.
 The presence of lawyers in EDR, however, should not be allowed to create barriers to informal (problem-solving) dialogue among the parties themselves.
-Professional neutrals need not be attorneys.
+Professional neutrals need not be attorneys in environmental negotiations.

 What have I left out about environmental negotiations?
 What have I misstated?